 The Changing Landscape of Scholarships and Financial Aid

-In the last two decades, the world of higher education has undergone massive changes: more and more students are taking “nontraditional” paths to college, either by taking time off after high school or returning to college as adults.
-Student and family costs have skyrocketed, as tuition has outpaced inflation and state aid to higher education has plummeted.
-Student loans have gone from a stopgap to both a major source of funding and a crippling source of debt.
+In addition, student and family costs have skyrocketed, as tuition has outpaced inflation and state aid to higher education has plummeted.
+And student loans have gone from a stopgap to both a major source of funding and a crippling source of debt.

-As a result of these changes, scholarship and financial aid providers have had to face a new reality.
+As a result of these changes, scholarship and financial aid providers have had to face a new reality — and the impact of COVID-19 has brought it into even more stark relief.
 Helping high school students get into college is no longer enough.
 Today, it’s all about full-spectrum assistance for students facing all kinds of circumstances.
-And, throughout their educational journeys, there are four major areas where supporters can make an impact.
+And, throughout students’ educational journeys, there are three major areas where supporters can make an impact.

 Scholarships and Grants